czarandy/czarandy.github.io/_stories/2007-parallel-lines.md

 > Excitedly yours,
 > Joseph

 Leonard was stuck.
-He'd have to go.he owed Joseph that much, at least.
+He'd have to go—he owed Joseph that much, at least.
 And he had no one else to turn to.
 He only hoped no one would recognize him, but what were the chances someone from work would show up to a place like "Birds of a Feather"?

 <div class="center">* * *</div>

 Saturday, at 6:45, Joseph Sylvestre strolled across the park.
-He was often late but there was no way he would be late for this.not when the stakes were so high.
+He was often late but there was no way he would be late for this—not when the stakes were so high.
 In fact he had rushed out so quickly that he accidentally grabbed his roommate's worn-out beige trench coat.
 It was no matter.
 Leonard didn't appear to be so superficial as to be threatened by rough clothing.

 He arrived at the café exactly on time, and asked the friendly girl at the counter for a table.
 He hung his coat on a nearby rack, and sat down to wait for Leonard.
-Meanwhile he took one of the magazines available to patrons and skimmed it.the cover article was about the difficulty of living with a mental disorder.
-Joseph wasn't interested.he felt he had enough problems without also worrying about his mental health more than he already did.
+Meanwhile he took one of the magazines available to patrons and skimmed it—the cover article was about the difficulty of living with a mental disorder.
+Joseph wasn't interested—he felt he had enough problems without also worrying about his mental health more than he already did.

 A few minutes later, a waitress came by to take Joseph's order.
 He asked for a coffee with light cream and no sugar, and waited.